 The departmental curriculum is organized into two categories, technical studies and General Studies.
 Technical studies consist of core areas and the concentration specialty area.
-General Studies consist of courses selected to meet the university General Studies requirement (see "General Studies," page 92) as well as the math/science requirement of TAC of ABET.
+General Studies consist of courses selected to meet the university General Studies requirement (see "General Studies," page 93) as well as the math/science requirement of the Technology Accreditation Commission (TAC) of the Accreditation Board for Engineering and Technology (ABET).
 Note that all three General Studies awareness areas are required.
 Consult an advisor for an approved list of courses.

 A minimum of 50 upper-division semester hours is required, including at least 24 semester hours of EET, CET, or UET upper-division hours to be taken at ASU.
-A minimum of 128 semester hours with a 2.00 cumulative GPA is required for graduation.
+A minimum of 128 semester hours with a 2.00 or higher cumulative GPA is required for graduation.
 Complete program of study guides with typical four-year patterns are available from the department.

-The General Studies portion of the BS/EET curriculum has been carefully structured to meet the specific requirements of the university and to include the content required by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, the professional accrediting agency for such curricula.
+The General Studies portion of the BS/EET curriculum has been carefully structured to meet the specific requirements of the university and to include the content required by the TAC of the ABET, the professional accrediting agency for such curricula.